StevenMayher/431-notes/docs/11_assessingnormality.md

 <img src="11_assessingnormality_files/figure-html/unnamed-chunk-4-1.png" width="672" />

-For more on the `patchwork` package, check out its repository at https://github.com/thomasp85/patchwork.
+Again, the `patchwork` package repository at https://patchwork.data-imaginist.com/index.html has lots of nice examples to work from.

 ## Can we transform the `protein` data?